CrayLabs/SmartSim/doc/model.rst

             2) "model_name.X_rand"
             3) "model_name.X_norm"

-        **Access TorchScripts from outside the script they were loaded in**
+        **Access Scripts from outside the script they were loaded in**

-        When utilizing a ``Client`` function to interact with a prefixed TorchScript loaded into the orchestrator within a different script, it is required to use the ``Client.set_data_source()`` function.
+        When utilizing a ``Client`` function to interact with a prefixed script loaded into the orchestrator within a different script, it is required to use the ``Client.set_data_source()`` function.
 This function instructs SmartRedis to prepend the prefix specified when searching for names in the orchestrator.

-        We provide a demonstration of executing a prefixed TorchScript loaded into the orchestrator within a different script.
-To begin, the orchestrators contents after loading the prefixed TorchScript, along with input keys, are shown below:
+        We provide a demonstration of executing a prefixed script loaded into the orchestrator within a different script.
+To begin, the orchestrators contents after loading the prefixed script, along with input keys, are shown below:

         .. code-block:: bash

             1) "model_name.normalizer"
             2) "model_name.X_rand"

-        To run the TorchScript, first set the key prefix for future operations by specifying `"model_name"` to ``Client.set_data_source()``.
-Next, the TorchScript name `"normalizer"` and input tensors `"X_rand"` must be provided, as demonstrated below:
+        To run the script, first set the key prefix for future operations by specifying `"model_name"` to ``Client.set_data_source()``.
+Next, the script name `"normalizer"` and input tensors `"X_rand"` must be provided, as demonstrated below:

         .. code-block:: python